Working memory, fluency and practice - the science of learning mathematics

 But there is a way round the working memory bottleneck.
 Dr Adbrizi explains that when children practise tasks like mental arithmetic, it becomes automatic and unconscious, freeing up space in the working memory for more complex calculations.

-This means it's not enough simply to be able to work out a calculation - what matters is getting it right and how fast you can recall the answer.
+This means it's not enough simply to be able to work out a calculation - what matters is getting it right, instantly and effortlessly.

 Working memory is also limited in capacity - studies show on average we can only hold 7 items in memory for 12 seconds.